thimpat/to-esm/README.md

-A tool to convert Commonjs files into ESM
+A tool to convert Commonjs files into ESM.

+Advantage of using to-esm:

+- You will not need to bundle your code in development (browser).
+- You will not need a sourcemap in development (browser).
+- The generated code looks almost as the same as your original code (all).
+- You keep on writing CJS code then convert your code to ESM when needed.

 <br>